Arozarena slugs into WS history, stumbles into October lore

 The only time Arozarena didn’t reach base was in the seventh, when his inning-ending double play in the seventh came two batters after Kevin Kiermaier’s tying solo homer.

-Then came probably Arozarena’s most important at-bat, when the Tampa Bay sparkplug drew a seven-pitch walk off closer Kenley Jansen with two outs in the ninth.
+Then came probably Arozarena’s most important at-bat, when the Tampa Bay sparkplug drew a seven-pitch walk off closer Kenley Jansen with two outs in the ninth — Arozarena coolly took a close pitch with two strikes that was just a tad outside.

 That set up the dramatic game-ending sequence on Brett Phillips’ RBI single.

 Center fielder Chris Taylor bobbled the hit, chased after the ball and threw toward the plate as Arozarena rounded third.
 Arozarena appeared to be an easy out when he stumbled and fell halfway to home, but catcher Will Smith couldn’t the relay from first baseman Max Muncy, allowing Arozarena to dive into the plate.

+“I was actually trying to get back to third base.
+We had already tied the game.
+I was trying to get into a rundown.
+Then obviously once the ball got past him, I turned around and scored,” he said.

 Down in the dirt, Arozarena kept pounding the plate as the Rays rushed out to celebrate with him.
+His eighth homer of this postseason came off Jansen a night earlier, a throwaway run in a 6-2 loss in Game 3.

+“I knew I hit the home run off him yesterday,” Arozarena said.
+“I was just going up there being patient and trying to find something I could hit.
+I knew I was facing a good pitcher.
+He threw me a ball in the dirt, so I took it.”

 With the series extended to at least six games, Arozarena has a good chance to break the record of 26 hits in one postseason he now shares with Pablo Sandoval, who did it in 17 games when San Francisco beat Kansas City in Game 7 of the 2014 World Series.
 Arozarena has played 18 games, with more on deck.